oVirt/ovirt-site/source/uncategorized/entity-comment.html.md

 The field will be searchable as per default field behaviour.

-## Comment VS Description
+### Comment VS Description

-Some entities in Ovirt already possess the description field, while this field may fulfil a similar role today, they are designed for different purpose.
+Some entities in Ovirt already possess the description field, while this field may fulfil a similar role today, It is designed for a different purpose.

 Description is used to identify the entity and its usage, while the comment field is meant to be used as a more dynamic text regarding the current state of the entity.

-## Usage example
+### Usage example

 A host named hw2.corp.com has malfunctioned and an admin has moved it to maintenance state while it is being repaired.